 What the price includes:

-Return transport by people carrier from Eastwood, three nights’ bed and breakfast en-suite accommodation (we qualify for a 20% discount on dinners at The Bear Inn), entry fee to Chew Valley Lake, bird checklist, and the use of telescope, text alert and services of your guide.
+Return transport by people carrier from Eastwood, three nights’ bed and breakfast en-suite accommodation (we qualify for a 20% discount on dinners at The Bear Inn), entry fee to Chew Valley Lake, bird checklist and the services of your guide.

 Single supplement: £95